Your Home May Have Money-Making Opportunites For You

 12. Participate In The Ontario microFit Program

-Although it’s costly to install solar panels on your house once your investment pays for itself you can continue to earn money.
+Although installing solar panels on your house is costly, you can continue to earn money once your investment pays for itself.

 There are many local suppliers in communities around Ontario that will retrofit your home with solar panels.